-On each of our long Sunday runs there will be experienced and very friendly RunBrighton ambassadors to support you on the route and help you achieve your race target.
-Here’s the current team…
+On each of our long Sunday runs there will be experienced and very friendly RunBrighton ambassadors to support you and help you achieve your race target.
+Here’s the team for Winter 2017/18…

 I feel I am best described as a ‘Reluctant Runner’!
 I joined RunBrighton for the 2014/15 winter season, as I wanted to train for the 2015 Brighton Half and the Brighton Marathon.
 My sole motivation was to raise money for two particular charities in the year that I had a birthday ending in a ‘0’.

 I really appreciated the friendliness, companionship, encouragement and support of the ambassadors, especially as I was always in the slowest group at the back of the pack and needed all the help that was on offer.